Click here for the companion R script for this lecture.

 We have already seen why this might be.
 More complex models will always have a higher likelihood at and around the MLE, but generally will have much lower likelihoods across other parts of parameter space.

 In practice, computing marginal likelihoods can be tricky, involving multi-dimensional integration!
-Recall that we can’t generally estimate the denominator of Bayes rule for most ecological parameter estimation problems– and Bayes factors are computed entirely from the denominators of Bayesian parameter estimation problems!
+Recall that we use MCMC partially to avoid computing the denominator in the Bayes Rule formula.
+Bayes factors are computed entirely from the denominators of Bayesian parameter estimation problems!

 Furthermore, the prior specification can have a huge impact on Bayes factors, which can be unsettling at best!